 - Double-click the

-file. - Accept license agreement.
+.exefile. - Accept license agreement.

 - Choose installation folder (default:

-). - Enable Enhanced Keyboard Driver if needed.
+C:\Program Files (x86)\VMware\VMware Workstation). - Enable Enhanced Keyboard Driver if needed.

 - Complete installation and restart Windows.